by Connie Oswald Stofko

 “So many people get excited about planting something, like Swiss chard because it comes in a rainbow variety,” Weber said.
 “Then they realize they don’t like Swiss chard.”

 If, for whatever reason, you end up having extra vegetables, you can always share with neighbors, family, friends, soup kitchens and food pantries.
-See more about donating food here.
+FeedMore WNY and their partner agencies welcome donations of all varieties of fresh produce.
+They distribute food to hungry people throughout Cattaraugus, Chautauqua, Erie and Niagara counties.

 Plan what plants you’ll grow